on

 English: Grant of unitary patent protection (date)

-An image containing text, screenshot, font, number.Automatically generated description.
+An image containing text, screenshot, font, number.Auto-generated description

-Figure 8: Showing the field "Registration of unitary patent protection" after the date "Request for unitary effect" has been entered
+Figure 8: Display of the field “Registration of unitary patent protection” after the date “Request for unitary effect” has been entered

-Figure 9: Showing the field "Grant of unitary patent protection" as soon as the date field "Request for unitary effect" has been filled (English version of the masks)
+Figure 9: Display of the field “Grant of unitary patent protection” as soon as the date field “Request for unitary effect” has been filled (English version of the masks)

-Figure 10: The annual fee periods are generated in the unit patent and not in the validations of the unit patent
+Figure 10: The renewal fee periods are generated in the Unitary Patent and not in the validations of the Unitary Patent

 Continux Knowledge & News